About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 15:1-37 The Book of 2 Samuel [in Smaller Chunks]

-After this, Absalom prepared chariots, horses & 50 men to run [in front of] him.
-Absalom arose early & stood beside the gate [road].
-When any man had a [dispute] & came to the king for judgment, then, Absalom called to him & said, What city [are you from?]
-He said, [I’m] from one of the tribes of Israel.
+It [happened] after this, that Absalom prepared chariots, horses & 50 men to run [in front of] him.
+Absalom arose early & stood beside the gate [road.]
+When any man had a [dispute] & came to the king for judgment, then Absalom called to him & said, What city are you [from?]
+And he said, [I’m] from one of the tribes of Israel.

-Absalom said to him, Your matters are good & right, but the king doesn’t [have a man appointed] to hear you.
-[If] I were made [the] judge in the land, every man who has a [dispute] or cause might come to me & I would [provide] justice for him!
+And Absalom said to him, [I] see, your matters are good & right, but the king [doesn’t have a] man [appointed] to hear you.
+[If] I were made [the] judge in the land, every man [who] has any [dispute] or cause might come to me & I would [provide] justice [for] him!

-It was when any man came close to [bow] to [Absalom,] he would [take him] & kiss him.
-Absalom [did this] to all [of] Israel [who] came to the king for judgment.
+It was when any man came [close to bow] to [Absalom,] he would put [out] his hand, took him & kissed him.
+Absalom did this to all [of] Israel [who] came to the king for judgment.
 So, Absalom stole the hearts of the men of Israel.

-After 40 years, Absalom said to king [David,] I pray that you let me go & pay my vow to the Lord in Hebron.
-For [I,] your servant, vowed while I [lived] at Geshur in Syria, saying, If the Lord [brings] me [back] again to Jerusalim, then I will serve the Lord.
+It [happened] after 40 years, Absalom said to king [David,] I pray [that] you let me go & pay my vow to the Lord in Hebron.
+For [I,] your servant, vowed while I [lived] at Geshur in Syria, saying, If the Lord [brings] me [back] again to Jerusalem, then I will serve the Lord.
 King [David] said, Go in peace.

-David [told] all his servants there with him, Arise & let us flee [or] we shall not escape from Absalom.
+And David [told] all his servants there with him [in] Jerusalem, Arise & let us flee [or] we shall not escape from Absalom.
 [Hurry & leave,] lest he [overtakes] us suddenly & [harms] us & [captures] the city with the edge of the sword.

-King [David’s] servants said, [Look,] your servants are ready to do [whatever] you [ask].
-King [David] went [out] & his household after him & he left 10 [mistresses,] to [take care of] the house.
+Anf King [David’s] servants said, [Look,] your servants are ready to do [whatever] you [ask.] and King [David] went [out] & all his household after him & he left 10 [mistresses,] to [take care of] the house.

-King [David] & all his people [waited] in a place far [away].
-All his servants & all the Cherethites, Pelethites, Gittites & 600 men [from] Gath, [went on in front of the] king.
-The king said to Ittai, the Gittite, [Why] do you go with us?
+[King David] & all his people went [out] & [waited] in a place far [away.]
+All his servants & all the Cherethites, Pelethites, Gittites & 600 men [who followed] him from Gath &[went on in front of the] king.
+The king said to Ittai, the Gittite, [Why do you go] with us, [too?]

 Return to [your] place & [stay] with the king: for you are a [foreigner] & also an exile.
 [Since you just came] yesterday, should I make you go up & down [the hills] with us?

-Seeing [that] I go [wherever I decide to go, return & take your brethren back.
+Seeing [that] I go [wherever I decide to go,] return & take your brethren back.
 [May] mercy & truth be with you.
-Ittai answered the king & said, As the Lord [lives] & my lord, the king [lives, I,] your servant will be in [whatever] place the king shall be, whether in life or death.
+And Ittai answered the king & said, As the Lord lives & my lord, the king [lives, I,] your servant will be in [whatever] place the king shall be, whether in life or death.

-King [David] said to Zadok, Carry back the Ark of God into the city.
-If I find favor in the sight of the Lord, He will bring me [back] again & show me both [the Ark] & His habitation.
-But if [the Lord says,] I have no delight in you, here I am.
+And King [David] said to Zadok, Carry back the Ark of God into the city.
+If I find favor in the [sight] of the Lord, He will bring me [back] again & show me both [the Ark] & His habitation.
+But if [the Lord says,] I have no delight in you.

-Let [God] do to me as [seems] good to Him.
-King [David] also [asked] Zadok, Aren’t you a [prophet]?
+[Look,] here I am, let [God] do to me as [seems] good to Him.
+King [David] also [asked] Zadok, the priest, Aren’t you a [prophet]?
 Return into the city in peace with [these] 2 sons: Ahimaaz, your son & Jonathan, the son of Abiathar.

 See, I will [wait] in the plain of the wilderness, until word [comes] from you to [inform] me.
 Therefore, Zadok & Abiathar carried the Ark of God [back] again to Jerusalem & they [waited] there.

-David went barefoot up the [side] of Mount Olivet [while crying] with his head covered [a sign of mourning].
-Every man had his head covered as they went up [while crying].
+And David went barefoot up the [side] of Mount Olivet, [while crying] with his head covered.
+Every man had his head covered as they went up [while crying.]

 [Someone] told David, Ahithophel is among the conspirators with Absalom.
-David said, I pray the Lord [turns] the counsel of Ahithophel into foolishness.
-It [happened] when David came to the top of the [mountain,] he worshiped God.
+David said, O Lord, I pray [to] You, turns the counsel of Ahithophel into foolishness.
+It [happened,] when David came to the top of the [mountain,] where he worshiped God.

-[David saw] Hushai, the Archite, [who] came to meet him with his coat [torn] & [dirt] upon his head [signs of mourning].
-David said to him, If you [go] with me, you shall be a burden to me.
+[David saw] Hushai, the Archite, [who] came to meet him with his coat [torn] & [dirt] upon his head [Genesis 37:34 And Jacob [tore] his clothes & put sackcloth [around his waist] & mourned for his son many days.]
+David said to him, If you [go] on with me, you shall be a burden to me.

 Haven’t you been there with Zadok & Abiathar, the priests?
 Therefore, [whatever] you hear [from] the king’s house, you shall tell it to Zadok & Abiathar, the priests.

-They have their 2 sons with them there: Ahimaaz, [Zadok’s] son & Jonathan, [Abiathar’s] son.
-By them you shall send to me everything you hear.
-So, Hushai, David’s friend [went] into the city & Absalom came into Jerusalem [as well].
+[Look,] they have their 2 sons with them there: Ahimaaz, [Zadok’s] son & Jonathan, [Abiathar’s] son.
+And by them, you shall send to me everything you hear.
+So, Hushai, David’s friend [went] into the city & Absalom came into Jerusalem.

 8/23/2023